nlpyang/BertSum/README.md

 ## Known Issues

-When running the code with higher versions of pytorch, you may encounter the following error.
+When running the code with higher versions of PyTorch, you may encounter the following error.

 ```
 Subtraction, the - operator, with a bool tensor is not supported